TanguyScholtes/Pomodoro-Stopwatch/readme.md

 # Pomodoro Stopwatch

-> A Pomodoro timer using React & Node - Part of BeCode's studentship
+> A Pomodoro timer using React, Node & Parcel - Part of BeCode's studentship

-You can see the result live on [this repository's GitHub Page]() !
+You can see the result live on [this repository's GitHub Page](https://tanguyscholtes.github.io/Pomodoro-Stopwatch/) !